pathtofile/bad-bpf/README.md

 fake the call, returning the same number of bytes that the userspaceprogram expects to be written.

+Only File Descriptors > 2 will be blocked, so stdin, stdout, and stderror still work.

 For example, if you block the writes for the `rsyslogd` process, ssh logins will not be written to `/var/log/auth.log`.